Teaching Mobility

 What Is Teaching Mobility?

-Conditions for Participating in Teaching Mobility
+Requirements for Participating in Teaching Mobility

 The academic staff member must be employed and teaching at least part-time at a higher education institution holding an Erasmus Charter for Higher Education (ECHE).